AISectionRTA/Future_Scanner/README.md

 To run this PoC in script mode, please use the Future_Scanner/Model_Source_Code/Code.py python script.
-Note you have to make sure to select the correct Directory containing your PDF research paper files the code will generate an xlsx file inside the Data/Output Directory,
+Note you have to make sure to select the correct Directory containing your PDF research paper files the code will generate an xlsx file inside the Data/Output Directory, also a Future_Scanner.ipynb for notebook mode.

 Alternatively, you may use the provided Flask app GUI run index.py, and open your browser and type http://localhost:5000/ to access the GUI form